 Kids can take an audio tour with Cedric the dog to explore the famous Biltmore Estate, Well Played Board Game Cafe, visit the art or science museums, as well as explore a fun downtown full of street musicians and the public art.
 If you’re visiting a local, ask them to check out free passes for local attractions from the library with a Zoom! pass.

 Drive the winding roads out of town in order to discover lots of trail options with both long-range views & beautiful waterfalls (pick out a favorite from this list of kid-friendly easy hikes near Asheville NC!), or the Great Smoky Mountain National Park is just a day trip away.

-Fun places in Asheville to stay include the Omni Grove Park Inn, which has special goodies for kids checking in and Asheville Cabins of Willow Winds, that have on-site playgrounds to keep kids busy before bedtime.
+Fun places in Asheville to stay include the Omni Grove Park Inn, which has special goodies for kids checking in, and Asheville Cabins of Willow Winds, which have on-site playgrounds to keep kids busy before bedtime.

 Astoria is a quaint little town in the far northwest corner of Oregon.
 Famous from the movie Goonies and Kindergarten Cop, this little town has much to offer for families visiting with their kids.
 My family loves the nostalgic air and exploring the variety of activities the town has to offer.

 Navigating Astoria is easy with GPS if you have a vehicle, but you can also easily get around using NW Oregon Transit.
 When looking for activities to entertain kids, the Oregon Film Museum is a sure hit.
 There are a variety of interactive exhibits inside the museum as well as small sets to create your own short movie clips.